grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 [Wainscot Society - TV Tropes](https://tvtropes.org/pmwiki/pmwiki.php/Main/WainscotSociety)

-Monsters are not just, they are also people, playable creatures with their own problems, social and political.

 My favourite part of any WoD setting is: why doesn't everyone know about the monsters?
 The fantasy WoD delivers is not just that you are a creature of darkness, but that you are also part of a hidden, parallel society with its own intrigues and conflicts.
 Over the years _White Wolf_ employed a number of devices to explain how monster stay hidden: Paradox, the Veil, the Delirium etc. In _Curseborne_ however there's no Masquerade, no Technocracy, no grand conspiracy.
 People just rationalise the supernatural away.
 The general populace just don't care, which is at least an original sharp turn from the angst of the WoD.

 Most of the rest of the chapter is then dedicated to the cosmology of the setting, which revolves around "liminalities."
 Liminalities are folds in reality, small dimensions that are hidden away from the rest of world.
 Here, the Accursed can play out their dramas without fear of discovery.
 They are havens, adventure locations, plot devices, even NPCs or treasures.
-And they are, of course, liminal, not just places between magic and the mundane, but also liminal in the contemporary horror sense.
+And they are, of course, liminal, not just places between magic and the mundane, but also liminal in the contemporary, horror sense.
 I'm not going to get into a discussion on the subject of liminal horror in this post, it's too big a subject.
 However, it is fashionable.

 So far so good.
 The setting elements - liminalities, Accursed, etc. - are inventive, sympathetic to the themes and give a creative arena of play.
 It's a little tepid, but the bones are solid

 Like the _Chronicles of Darkness_, _Curseborne_ is less global, with less canon.
 It's more distributed and local.
 There is no overarching conflict.
 Unfortunately, this also leaves the setting a little... uninspiring?
 I'm don't immediately understand what player characters are supposed to do.
 I don't immediately identify with the Accursed.
 What stories are you I supposed to tell?
 Liminalities sound cool at first, but the execution is confusing and complicated.
 Most liminalities are places, but they can also be people and things.
 They serve a variety of functions, some very specific, which hint at

-### 5. The splats of course
+### Splats of course

-Clear silhouettes
+- [ ] Silhouettes

-**Chapter 2: Lineages.** Here is the heart of the matter.
+Here is the heart of the matter.
 Urban fantasy TTRPGs live or die by their [splats](https://whitewolf.fandom.com/wiki/Splat#Fatsplats,_secondary_splats,_and_tiers).
 They introduce the aesthetic, core concepts, themes and motifs.

 _Curseborne_ splats seem to be adapted from the _Chronicles of Darkness_/_New World of Darkness_ convention.
 There are a fixed set of inherent splats (like the clans from _Vampire: the Requiem_) and an expansive list of secondary splats, that refine the main concepts into more specific character types (like _Vampire: the Requiem_ bloodlines).
 We have the "lineages" which represent the core, urban fantasy archetypes: your vampires, werewolves, etc. And each lineage then has 5-6 secondary splats, called "families".